aquanetwork/aquachain/README.md

 	sudo mv aquachain-linux-amd64 /usr/local/bin/aquachain 	# install
 	aquachain account new					# create new private/public key pair aquachain --mine console				# start mining, open console

+Windows:
+	unzip where you want.
+	right click the exe and make a shortcut. right click the shortcut and add the word `console` Should look like `c:\path\to\aquachain.exe" console`

+### Update

+the aquachain command is a portable program that can be moved anywhere.

+delete the .exe and replace with new version. the exe is safe to delete.

+your wallet and blockchain exist in a hidden folder, dont delete that folder!

+the best way to stay up to date is build your self, using [golang](https://golang.org/doc/install)

+### Wallet/Blockchain is stored in `datadir`

+If you need to back up your wallet, or use the json file in MEW, the location is:

+Linux, Mac: `~/.aquachain/`

+Windows: type `%appdata%\AquaChain` in the windows explorer

 ## MINE AQUACHAIN